aws/aws-sam-cli/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Golang function debugging is slightly different when compared to Node.JS, Java, and Python.
-We utilize `delve <https://github.com/derekparker/delve>`__ as the debugger, and wrap your function with it at runtime.
+We require `delve <https://github.com/derekparker/delve>`__ as the debugger, and wrap your function with it at runtime.
 The debugger is run in headless mode, listening on the debug port.

+You must compile `delve` to run in the container and provide its local path via the `--debugger-path` argument.
+Build delve locally as follows:

+`GOARCH=amd64 GOOS=linux go build -o <output path> github.com/derekparker/delve/cmd/dlv`

+Then invoke `sam` similar to the following:

+`sam local start-api -d 5986 --debugger-path <output path>`

 The following is an example launch configuration for Visual Studio Code to attach to a debug session.

 .. code:: bash